mayankchauhan971/Buffer-Extension/readme.md

 Retries: Exponential backoff with Reactor Retry.backoff, maxAttempts=3, initial delay 1s, max backoff 5s.
 Retries on 429 (rate limit), 500+ (server errors), and 408 (request timeout).

+Storage: Repository layer follows repository pattern, currently using an in-mem DB which can be swapped for any DB, cache, etc.

+Monitoring: The Monitoring controller interacts and exposes storage methods, mainly for debugging purposes, currently.

 I'm a backend engineer with limited frontend knowledge and used LLM for coding UI.
 Backend is built in Java, language I'm most comfortable in.
-Authentication flow is not implemented since Buffer no longer supports creation of new developer apps. [https://buffer.com/developers/api/oauth]
+Authentication flow is not implemented since Buffer no longer supports the creation of new developer apps. [https://buffer.com/developers/api/oauth]

 ---